-U.S. Poet Laureate Joy Harjo will read from her new poetry collection Weaving Sundown in Scarlet Light: Fifty Poems for Fifty Years, followed by an on-stage conversation with Lupe Mendez, 2022 Texas Poet Laureate.
+U.S. Poet Laureate Joy Harjo will read from her new poetry collection Weaving Sundown in a Scarlet Light: 50 Poems for 50 Years, followed by an on-stage conversation with Lupe Mendez, 2022 Texas Poet Laureate.
 The evening will conclude with a book sale and signing.

 JOY HARJO is the first Native American to hold the position of U.S. Poet Laureate.
 She is the author of nine books of poetry, including An American Sunrise, Conflict Resolution for Holy Beings, How We Became Human: New and Selected Poems, and She Had Some Horses.
 About Harjo’s oeuvre, the judges citation for the Jackson Prize reads, “Throughout her luminous and substantial body of work, there is a sense of timelessness, of ongoingness, of history repeating; these are poems that hold us up to the truth and insist we pay attention.”
 Harjo has also written two memoirs Crazy Brave and Poet Warrior and two children’s books, recorded seven albums, and created a one-woman show.
 Her many awards include the Ruth Lilly Prize from the Poetry Foundation, the PEN USA Literary Award for Creative Nonfiction, the American Book Award, the Wallace Stevens Award from the Academy of American Poets, and the William Carlos Williams Award from the Poetry Society of America.